euler-xyz/euler-encode-workshop/README.md

 6. Create a Pull Request

 Finally, go back to your forked repository on the GitHub website and click "Pull requests" at the top and then click "New pull request".
 From the dropdown menu, select the relevant branch of your forked repository and `master` branch of the original repository, then click "Create pull request".
+The PR title should be as in the Assignment column from the table above.

 7. Repeat